ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 [MAIN SCREEN]
 Change the version text in the main menu (first menu)(instead of "v 1.10") Color is an integer which refers to defined D2 colors.
-Following are default values, between {} are some examples values with descriptions :
+Following are default values, between {} are some examples values with descriptions:
 - ActiveVersionTextChange=0 	{0:Disabled; 1:Enabled}
-- VersionText=       		{Empty: Display the current version of LoD with the subversion letter (1.11b, 1.09d) ; Mod Name:Text with maximum length of 23 characters (ex : v 1.11b)}
+- VersionText=       		{Empty: Display the current version of LoD with the subversion letter (1.11b, 1.09d) ; Mod Name:Text with maximum length of 23 characters (ex: v 1.11b)}
 - ColorOfVersionText=0      	{0:white; 1:red; 4:gold; etc.}
 - ActivePrintPlugYVersion=1 	{0:Disabled; 1:Enabled)
 - ColorOfPlugYVersion=4     	{0:white; 1:red; 4:gold; etc.}